mirandajaorenzo26/calculator/README.md

 # Simple Calculator

-This simple project is built with html, css and js only.
+This is a simple calculator web application that allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+It is built using HTML, CSS, and JavaScript.